cade-vs/makemake.pl/README.md

     ---cut---

-i.e. target \`debug-vstring.a' inherits \`vstring.a' but appends \`-g' to the compile options and changes output file name to \`libvstring\_dbg.a'
+i.e. target 'debug-vstring.a' inherits 'vstring.a' but appends '-g' to the compile options and changes output file name to 'libvstring\_dbg.a'

-if you set target name to something that ends with \`.a' -- makemake.pl will produce library file target (i.e. will invoke AR instead of LD).
+if you set target name to something that ends with '.a' -- makemake.pl will produce library file target (i.e. will invoke AR instead of LD).

 the minimum mm.conf is: